Elliptically Distributed Lozenge Tilings of a Hexagon: Elliptic difference operators

-We note $_{t+}P^{S,t}_{S+}$ corresponding to difference operator $\D(A,B,D)$ maps marked random tilings of hexagons determined by parameters $(A,B,C,D,E,F)$ to random tilings of hexagons determined by parameters $(A',B',C',D',E',F')$ (marked here refers to the particle line corresponding to parameter $t$).
-We figure what happens to the edges of such hexagons when parameters get shifted by $q^{\pm 1/2}$ by using \eqref{canonical-edges} (canonical coordinates).
-Figure \ref{ABD} is a graphical description.
-In particular, we observe $_{t+}P^{S,t}_{S+}$ increases $S$ by 1.
-Similarly for the other difference operators: they increase (decrease) $S$ or $t$ by 1 while leaving the other constant.
+We note $_{t+}P^{S,t}_{S+}$ corresponding to the difference operator $\D(A,B,D)$ maps marked random tilings of hexagons determined by parameters $(A,B,C,D,E,F)$ to random tilings of hexagons determined by parameters $(A',B',C',D',E',F')$ (marked here refers to the particle line corresponding to parameter $t$).
+We figure what happens to the edges of such hexagons when parameters get shifted by $q^{\pm 1/2}$ by using equations~\eqref{canonical-edges}.
+Fig.~\ref{ABD} is a graphical description.
+In particular, we observe $_{t+}P^{S,t}_{S+}$ increases $S$ by one.
+Similarly for the other difference operators: they increase (decrease) $S$ or $t$ by one while leaving the other constant.

+\begin{Remark} We finish by returning to the original $(q, t)$ difference operators of~\cite{EHI}, where again \textit{in this remark alone} the parameter $t$ is Macdonald's $t$.
+Using these operators one can construct a non-determinantal elliptic process generalizing the celebrated Macdonald processes of~\cite{bc}.
+A dual approach to the same construction would be to use Rains' Pieri, branching and Cauchy identities of~\cite{BCn, elliptic_littlewood}.
+These deserve further study.
+Indeed the situation is not clear even in the Hall--Littlewood limit (essentially $p, q \to 0$), as even this limit involves \emph{bounded} Cauchy/Littlewood identities, in contrast to the situation in~\cite{bc}.
+Moreover, in~\cite{bc}, it was the $q$-Whittaker limit that gave the authors a lot of traction.
+We do not know how to access a~$q$-Whittaker-like limit from the elliptic level as degenerations lead to principally specialized Macdonald polynomials, which make setting $t=0$ trivial. \end{Remark}